Our Early Childhood laboratory school includes Infant/Toddler (I/T), Younger Preschool (YPS), and Transitional Kindergarten (TK) classrooms.

 - Children are 4 years old by the start of school

 - Two pick-up options: 8:30 am–3:30 pm or 8:30 am–5:30 pm

-- Highly-qualified head teachers and dedicated student teachers
+- Highly-qualified head teachers

 - Beautiful, developmentally-appropriate classroom and outdoor play space, plus access to nature across the Mills College campus

-- Weekly Orff music specialist
+- Weekly Spanish/Music specialist

 Our Transitional Kindergarten (TK) classroom serves as a one-year bridge between preschool and Kindergarten, providing more structured small and large group activities to meet the unique needs of four-year-olds with a balanced program, a meaningful curriculum, and a rich social-emotional environment.

 The TK curriculum infuses early academic content throughout the day and includes experiences with language and literacy, math, science, and the arts.
-Our Head Teachers set goals for the upcoming school year and then the curriculum emerges with input and ideas from student teachers, children, and families.
+Our Head Teachers set goals for the upcoming school year and then the curriculum emerges with input and ideas from assistant and student teachers, children, and families.
 We have studied topics as diverse as our local Oakland community, gardening, animals of all sorts, building and construction, and more.
 As we approach all learning, we challenge the children (and ourselves) to take an inquiry stance and to explore and question the world around them through multiple modalities, including both play-based and more structured experiences.

 We believe that learning to work and play together is an essential skill for children who are getting ready for Kindergarten, so we emphasize community building within and beyond our classroom.
 By collaborating with other classrooms throughout the school, our children get to be leaders and collaborators with both younger and older students at MCCS.
-As children learn more about themselves, their communities, and their social interactions with others, they develop a stronger sense of their own self identity in the context of the large group.
+As children learn more about themselves, their communities, and their social interactions with others, they develop a stronger sense of their own self identity and sense of agency in the context of the large group.